SymphonyPlatformSolutions/symphony-api-client-node/README.md

 # Release Notes

+## 1.0.7
+- Improved handling for stopping and shutdown of the `DatafeedEventsService`by including a stopping and shutdown event.
+The stopping event indicates when it starts to stop.
+The SDK user can use this event to start to shutdown its own services in preparation for a stop.

 ## 1.0.6
 - Feature - Agent Server Load balancing
 - Improved handling for Self-Signed certificates using `nodeTlsRejectUnauthorized` variable